Scrunchie: History

+The Scunci name became modified to scrunchie, reflecting how the fabric of the accessory is bunched up.
+The term scrunchie has become a genericized trademark.
+The brand, Scünci, is owned by Conair.
+The company produces a number of products, including scrunchies, hair elastics, hair clips, and hair brands.
+Their scrunchie product is known as The Original Scrunchie.

+Scrunchies were particularly popular in the 1980s and 1990s, including larger, more elaborate versions.
+Scrunchies regained popularity in the mid 2010s.

 Popularity

 Revson's scrunchies were extremely popular in the 1980s and 1990s.
-Scrunchies initially became popular in the 80s because they were a less damaging alternative for pulling big hair up.
+Scrunchies initially became popular in the '80s because they were a less damaging alternative for pulling big hair up.
 Also, scrunchies came in many different colors and patterns, so they matched the colorful and over-the-top aesthetic of the 1980s.
 Well-known celebrities such as Janet Jackson, Paula Abdul, Demi Moore, and Sarah Jessica Parker were all seen wearing them.
 Debbie Gibson in particular wore them; Madonna wore a large velvet scrunchie in Desperately Seeking Susan.
 Scrunchies were also featured in popular movies like Heathers, being passed from one Heather to another based on popularity shifts.
 The popularity of scrunchies continued into the 1990s as well.
 This time, scrunchies made an appearance in shows such as Friends, Full House, and Seinfeld.
-The scrunchie's popularity was not limited to celebrities and television, however; many female astronauts used them to secure their hair while they were on a mission.
+The scrunchie's popularity was not limited to celebrities and television: many female astronauts used them to secure their hair while they were on a mission.

 The early 2000s marked a fall in the popularity of scrunchies.
-Carrie Bradshaw in an episode of Sex and the City mocked the fashion, saying “No woman … would be caught dead at a hip downtown restaurant wearing a scrunchie."
+Carrie Bradshaw in an episode of Sex and the City mocked the fashion, saying "No woman … would be caught dead at a hip downtown restaurant wearing a scrunchie."
 This comment represented the decline in popularity of the scrunchie during this time period, sparking a decade's worth of negative views and distaste.
 The scrunchie became a faux pas in the sense that wearing it around was embarrassing.